 Asbestos waste can be dangerous.
 You must manage asbestos waste the right way.

-The general environmental duty applies to activities involving asbestos waste.
+The general environmental duty applies to all activities involving asbestos waste.

 We regulate the management of asbestos waste from business and industry.
 This includes: